joaotavora/yasnippet/doc/snippet-expansion.rst

 * a sequence of characters of either word, symbol or punctuation.
 * a sequence of characters of non-whitespace characters.

-But you'd better keep the default value unless you understand what Emacs's syntax rule mean.
+But you'd better keep the default value unless you want to understand how Emacs's syntax rules work...